Marcona Almond

 Health Benefits

-- High in antioxidants, particularly vitamin E, supporting cardiovascular and cognitive health
+- High in antioxidants, particularly vitamin E, which protects cells from oxidative damage and supports skin health

-- Excellent source of plant-based protein, making them ideal for vegetarian and vegan diets
+- Excellent plant-based protein source, making them valuable for vegetarian and vegan diets

 Buying Guide